Lemon Impossible Pie! Incredibly easy to make and the flavor is amazing!

 Serve on its own or with a blob of vanilla ice cream!

 We’d love to hear from you and what you thought of our post.
 Did you make any changes or add some other goodies?
 Let us know in the comments below.
 Thanks for reading and happy cooking!

 Notes: One of our Lovefoodies friends, Nanci Askew has made this recipe but WITHOUT adding coconut.
 Nanci advises to follow the recipe but HALVE the butter amount in the recipe and it will turn out perfect!
 Good to know if you have a non coconut fan in the house!
 Thanks Nanci for your suggestion!

 I took a close up photo of the top crust so you can see!
 It is so yummy!

 We’ve also made a lovely collection of Mini Impossible Pies.
 They’re great for parties or if you simply want a variety.
-There’s 3 flavors and only uses 1 batch of batter!
+There’s 3 flavors, chocolate, orange and plain .
+They only use 1 batch of batter!
 Click on the photo to go straight to the recipe!

 Come and check out our other goodies on Pinterest!

 - 1 cup or 110 g Flaked coconut

 - Mix all ingredients in a bowl using a spoon or hand whisk.